Estimation strategy to estimate conditional choice probabilities for ordered non-numeric outcomes.

 (m-1)-th estimated surfaces to estimate conditional probabilities.

-combines this strategy with either regression forests or penalized logistic regressions with an L1 penalty,
+ordered_ml combines this strategy with either regression forests or penalized logistic regressions with an L1 penalty,

-according to the user-specified parameter learner
+according to the user-specified parameter learner.

-If learner == "forest"
+If learner == "forest", then the orf

 function is called from an external package, as this estimator has already been proposed by Lechner and Okasa (2019).

-If learner == "l1"
+If learner == "l1",

-the penalty parameters are chosen via 10-fold cross-validation and model.matrix
+the penalty parameters are chosen via 10-fold cross-validation and model.matrix is used to handle non-numeric covariates.

-, the covariates are scaled to have zero mean and unit variance.
+Additionally, if scale == TRUE, the covariates are scaled to have zero mean and unit variance.

-Di Francesco, R. (2023).
-Ordered Correlation Forest. arXiv preprint arXiv:2309.08755.
+Di Francesco, R. (2025).
+Ordered Correlation Forest.
+Econometric Reviews, 1–17. doi:10.1080/07474938.2024.2429596 .

 ## Generate synthetic data.